Chrysanthemums for a Bunch of Swine: Reception

 The film, "like various other films by Pastore, received a very limited theatrical release and attracted very few spectators".

 Survival status

-The only evidences of the film's existence today are its posters, lobby cards and soundtrack (composed by Piero Umiliani) as no remaining copy is known; it is thus considered a lost film.
+The only evidences of the film's existence today are its posters, lobby cards and soundtrack (composed by Piero Umiliani) as no remaining copy is known, thus being considered a lost film.

 Soundtrack

 The film's original music was released by Beat Records in 2012.